jim-meyer/trailcam-dataset/README.md

 ### DeerBuck

-Bounding box contains the entire (visible parts of) the deer includig antlers.
+Bounding box contains the entire (visible parts of) the deer including antlers.
 Antlers must be visible for it to be considered a buck.
-Even if only the antlers or antlers an a portion of the head or face are visible it should be labeled a DeerBuck and also a DeerBuckHead.
-That is to say, a DeerBuck label should never exist without an analagous DeerBuckHead label contained entirely within it, possibly just so.
+Even if only the antlers or antlers and a portion of the head or face are visible it should be labeled a DeerBuck and also a DeerBuckHead.
+That is to say, a DeerBuck label should never exist without an analogous DeerBuckHead label contained entirely within it, possibly just so.

 ### DeerBuckHead